AliSot2000/CSSMALG/code/map-input-json-spec.md

 This is the same map that is exported from the map editor and will be passed along if provided in the simulated file.

 ## Example from the map export:
-Note that roads would have a "oppositeStreetId" if they would have a opposite.
+Note that roads would have a "oppositeStreetId" if they would have an opposite.
 ```json
 {
   "roads": [